evnchw/evnchw.github.io/_pages/about.md

 My primary work at ADIA focuses on mobilizing alternative data for systematic strategies & quantamental investments, from research proof-of-concepts to final production pipelines for systematic strategies.

-This is a full-stack quant research & development role, with a specialization in **financial data science**.
+*Research \& development.* This is a full-stack quant research role, with a specialization in **financial data science**.

 - **Data sourcing**: sourcing datasets, talking to vendors, trialing and evaluating potential investment alpha
 - **Data curation**: understanding the information content of datasets, their statistical properties and biases